sacherjj/CasperLabs/docs/QUERYING.md

 ## gRPC
 By default CasperLabs Node provides gRPC API [/protobuf/io/casperlabs/node/api/casper.proto](/protobuf/io/casperlabs/node/api/casper.proto) on the 40401 port, see for `grpc.port-external` in the [/node/src/main/resources/default-configuration.toml](/node/src/main/resources/default-configuration.toml).

-CasperLabs provides the Scala and [Python](https://pypi.org/project/casperlabs-client/) CLI tools to access the gRPC API.
+### Client

-### Scala
+#### Python CLI

-The Scala client is published to our [public repository](http://repo.casperlabs.io/casperlabs/repo/) as well as [Docker Hub](https://hub.docker.com/r/casperlabs/client).
+CasperLabs provides the [Python](https://pypi.org/project/casperlabs-client/) CLI tools to access the gRPC API.

-Also, it can be built locally, see [BUILD.md](BUILD.md) for more information.
+Python [casperlabs-client](https://pypi.org/project/casperlabs-client/) module is a Python 3.6+ only library.
+It can be installed with `pip install casperlabs-client`, see [casperlabs-client](https://pypi.org/project/casperlabs-client/) package documentation on [PyPi](https://pypi.org/).

-Print the help message (assuming if you decided to built it locally): `./client/target/universal/stage/bin/casperlabs-client --help`.
+The package contains also a CLI tool `casperlabs_client`.
+Note, the Python CLI has `'_'` (underscore) in its name.

-It will show all commands and their options.
+Run `casperlabs_client --help` to see available commands and connection options. `casperlabs_client <command> --help` shows detailed information on options of a specific command, for example: `casperlabs_client deploy --help`.

 #### The State Query API